 (d) Tank Vendor Responsibility.

-After September 30, 1994, any person who sells a tank, intended to be used as an AST must notify the purchaser of such tank of the purchaser's registration and registration fee obligations under section 3-2-5 these regulations.
+Any person who sells a tank intended to be used as an AST must notify the purchaser of such tank of the purchaser's registration and registration fee obligations under this section.

 Section 3-3 Performance Standards for ASTs